-NYIT must always return any unearned Title IV funds that it is responsible for within 45 days of the date NYIT determined the student withdrew and offer any post-withdrawal disbursement of loan funds within 30 days of that date.
+NYIT must always return any unearned Title IV funds that it is responsible for within 45 days of the date NYIT determined the student withdrew.
+NYIT must offer any post-withdrawal disbursement of loan funds within 30 days of that date.

-Reference: 2018-2019 Student Financial Aid Handbook, Vol. 5, Ch.
-1 pp. 3-41
+Reference: 2019-2020 Student Financial Aid Handbook, Vol. 5, Ch.
+1 pp. 3-43